Johnny Carson’s Infamous Fruitcake Joke

 Image Source Netflix®

-Even after the creation of preservatives and refrigeration, the custom of making fruitcake continued.
+Even after the creation of preservatives and refrigeration, the custom of making fruitcakes continued.
 Like many traditions, the practicality of the practice became irrelevant.
-But its symbolic association to joy, family, togetherness, and thankfulness remained.
-That is, until 1978...
+But its symbolic association with joy, family, togetherness, and thankfulness remained.
+That is, until 1978…

 The Decline of the Fruitcake Empire